soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

     ![The form to add an application setting is displayed, consisting of a name and value textbox.](media/functtionappaddremoveappsetting.png "Add an Application Setting")

-4. Once complete, press the **Save** button from the top menu to commit the changes to the application configuration.
+4. Once complete, select the **Save** button from the top menu to commit the changes to the application configuration.

    ![The Application Settings tab is selected and the Save button is highlighted.](media/functionconfigurationsave.png "Save Application Setting")

 ### Task 10: Deploy the Function App into Azure

 1. Now that we have been able to successfully run our Functions locally, we are ready to deploy them to the cloud.
 The first step to deployment is to ensure that you are logged in to your Azure Account.
-To log into your Azure account, press the following shortcut to display the command palette: <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>p</kbd>.
+To log into your Azure account, select the following shortcut to display the command palette: <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>p</kbd>.

-2. In the textbox of the command palette, type in *Azure:Sign In*, and press enter (or select the command from the list).
+2. In the textbox of the command palette, type in *Azure:Sign In*, and select enter (or select the command from the list).
 This will open a Microsoft Authentication webpage in your default browser.
 Logging into this window will authenticate Visual Studio Code with your ID.

    ![The Visual Studio Code command palette is displaying Azure:Sign In as a command option.
 The Azure:Sign In command is highlighted.](media/commandpalettesignin.png "Azure Sign In Command")

-3. Once authenticated, we are ready to deploy - once again press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>p</kbd> to open the command palette.
+3. Once authenticated, we are ready to deploy - once again select <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>p</kbd> to open the command palette.
 Type *Azure Functions: Deploy* and select the *Azure Functions: Deploy to Function App* command from the list.

    ![The Visual Studio Code command palette is displaying Azure Functions.
 The Deploy to Function App command is circled.](media/commandpalettedeploytofunctionapp.png "Deploy to Function App Command")